How to Visit Mendenhall Glacier near Juneau

 A bonus about visiting the glacier is that it’s a great activity on a rainy day as well as a sunny day, so grab rain jacket or umbrella and enjoy exploring this special place.

 This article will tell you everything you need to know to visit the glacier from the perspective of a former resident and a frequent visitor as well as a tour guide.
 If you’re trying to figure out how to get to the glacier without a tour, let me save you some time and hassle and tell you that you should either book the tour or take the shuttle.
 Do not try to get there another way unless you’re staying in Juneau for a few days with a rental car.
 More details on both the shuttle and the tour options are below.
-If you’d rather listen to information about Mendenhall Glacier, check out Episode 13 of my podcast.
+If you’d rather listen to information about Mendenhall Glacier, check out Episode 13 or 64 of my podcast.

 Where is Mendenhall Glacier?